Skip to content

 'This is me, listen to me, look at me!'
 Frank interview with Erwin Olaf on life, love and death

 This week, photographer Erwin Olaf died, aged 64.
-Just before his 60th birthday, we interviewed him about his work, life and love.
+Just before his 60th birthday, we interviewed him about his work, his life and love.
 Olaf also spoke candidly about his illness, how it forced him to make choices ánd made him milder.
 'I am in renewal,' he said.
 And: 'In my life, I have done everything I wanted to do.'

 Powerful and moving novel about the price of freedom by Najat el Hachmi